 Re-scheduling of Practical examinations

 A candidate may apply to re-schedule an examination for any reason upon payment of a re-scheduling fee equivalent to 75% of the examination fee.
-A Re-schedule Request form can be when applying for a re-schedule.
+Please contact us in writing to make a re-scheduling request.
 The availability of a substitute examination time cannot be guaranteed, and acceptance of the application will be subject to the availability of a qualified examiner and suitable facilities.
 If it is not possible to re- schedule the examination, the re-scheduling fee will be refunded.

-Entries will be accepted only on the enrolment form provided by the AMEB Victoria office or downloaded from this website.
+Entries will be accepted only on the enrolment form provided by the AMEB Victoria office, downloaded from this website or processed through AMEB Connect.
 The required subject numbers, centre codes and fee schedules are included on this website.
 Note that private entries from candidates under eighteen years of age cannot be accepted; an entry for a candidate under eighteen years must be made by a school, teacher, parent or guardian acting as an agent for the candidate.

-An electronic scan of a completed AMEB enrolment form will be accepted by fax or e-mail attachment, provided that all information is clearly legible and the credit card authorisation and certification are both signed.
+An electronic scan of a completed AMEB enrolment form will be accepted by fax or e-mail attachment, provided that all information is clearly legible.
 It is important that teachers retain fax transmission reports as it is not possible for AMEB to confirm the receipt of faxed entries over the phone.

 Alternative venues – practical examinations

 Requests from schools or teachers for practical examinations to be conducted at a venue other than the AMEB Studios in Hawthorn or official Country Centres should be made in the space provided on the enrolment form.
 Teachers may wish to collaborate to make up three hours of examining time in a particular subject and offer a common studio for a particular session.
 The host school or studio teacher will be responsible for supervision of the examinations.